Border Terrier Pros And Cons

 The breed is fearless, making them great for family pets and a great choice for pets.
 However, they can also be troublesome if neglected, so be sure to socialize your pet as early as possible to ensure that they’ll become a well-adjusted adult.
 Although Border terriers are highly social and love attention, they’re prone to broken spirits during training.
 Their independence makes them prone to thinking for themselves and losing focus.

-Read More: American Staffordshire Terrier Rescue Nc
+Read More: Yorkshire Terrier History

 Health-wise, a border terrier’s health is good.